Ngong Ping 360 is a fantastic cable car experience, and one of the best ways to explore Lantau, the largest of Hong Kong islands.

 Ngong Ping 360 opening hours

-Ngong Ping 360 Cable Car services and Ngong Ping Village maintain the same opening and closing times.
+From Monday to Friday, Ngong Ping 360 Cable Car services and Ngong Ping Village open at 10 am and close at 6 pm.

 On Public holidays, both the Cable Car service and the Village follow weekend timings.